apigee/edge-php-sdk/README.md

 ### PHP Requirements
 The Edge PHP SDK has the following prerequisites:
 - PHP 5.3 or greater.
 This is required due to the SDK’s use of PHP namespaces and closures, which were not available in 5.2 or earlier.
-- The `mcrypt` PHP extension.
-- For unit testing: the `xdebug` PHP extension.
 - JSON support built into PHP.
 This is enabled in almost all default builds of PHP.
 Certain Linux distributions (such as Debian) may ship with JSON-C instead of the standard JSON, due to licensing restrictions.
 This is also acceptable.
 - CURL support built into PHP.
 - (Recommended) Composer, https://getcomposer.org/, should be installed and in your path.